jonschlinkert/jonschlinkert/README.md

+Looking forward to spending much more time on open source in 2026!
+Please consider sponsoring me to help me achieve this goal!

+---

 Fun fact: `x % 2 !== 0` is wrong sometimes.
 You might expect `x` to be an integer, but sometimes it isn't due to JavaScript's floating point bug.

 But also: